Clove: Uses

 Cloves are used in the cuisine of Asian, African, Mediterranean, and the Near and Middle East countries, lending flavor to meats (such as baked ham), curries, and marinades, as well as fruit (such as apples, pears, and rhubarb).
 Cloves may be used to give aromatic and flavor qualities to hot beverages, often combined with other ingredients such as lemon and sugar.
-They are a common element in spice blends, including pumpkin pie spice and speculaas spices.
+They are a common element in spice blends (as part of the Malay rempah empat beradik –"four sibling spices"– besides cinnamon, cardamom and star anise for example), including pumpkin pie spice and speculaas spices.

 In Mexican cuisine, cloves are best known as clavos de olor, and often accompany cumin and cinnamon.
 They are also used in Peruvian cuisine, in a wide variety of dishes such as carapulcra and arroz con leche.

-A major component of clove taste is imparted by the chemical eugenol, and the quantity of the spice required is typically small.
+A major component of clove's taste is imparted by the chemical eugenol, and the quantity of the spice required is typically small.
 It pairs well with cinnamon, allspice, vanilla, red wine, basil, onion, citrus peel, star anise, and peppercorns.

 Non-culinary uses

+It is often added to betel quids to enhance aroma while chewing.
 The spice is used in a type of cigarette called kretek in Indonesia.
 Clove cigarettes were smoked throughout Europe, Asia, and the United States.
-Clove cigarettes are currently classified in the United States as cigars, the result of a ban of flavored cigarettes in September 2009.
+Clove cigarettes are currently classified in the United States as cigars, the result of a ban on flavored cigarettes in September 2009.

 Clove essential oil may be used to inhibit mold growth on various types of foods.
 In addition to these non-culinary uses of clove, it can be used to protect wood in a system for cultural heritage conservation, and showed the efficacy of clove essential oil to be higher than a boron-based wood preservative.
 Cloves can be used to make a fragrant pomander when combined with an orange.
 When given as a gift in Victorian England, such a pomander indicated warmth of feeling.

-Potential medicinal uses and adverse effects
+Adverse effects and potential uses

-Use of clove for any medicinal purpose has not been approved by the US Food and Drug Administration, and its use may cause adverse effects if taken orally by people with liver disease, blood clotting and immune system disorders, or food allergies.
+The use of clove for any medicinal purpose has not been approved by the US Food and Drug Administration, and its use may cause adverse effects if taken orally by people with liver disease, blood clotting and immune system disorders, or food allergies.

-Cloves are used in traditional medicine as the essential oil, which is used as an anodyne (analgesic) mainly for dental emergencies and other disorders.
-There is evidence that clove oil containing eugenol is effective for toothache pain and other types of pain, and one review reported efficacy of eugenol combined with zinc oxide as an analgesic for alveolar osteitis.
-Clove essential oil may prevent the growth of Enterococcus faecalis bacteria which is often present in a root canal treatment failure.
+Cloves are used in traditional medicine as an essential oil, which is intended to be an anodyne (analgesic) mainly for dental emergencies.
+There is evidence that clove oil containing eugenol is effective for toothache pain and other types of pain.
+Clove essential oil may prevent the growth of Enterococcus faecalis bacteria which may be present in an unsuccessful root canal treatment.

+One review reported the efficacy of eugenol combined with zinc oxide as an analgesic for alveolar osteitis.
 Studies to determine its effectiveness for fever reduction, as a mosquito repellent, and to prevent premature ejaculation have been inconclusive.
 It remains unproven whether blood sugar levels are reduced by cloves or clove oil.
 The essential oil may be used in aromatherapy.